 “Equally funny and dangerous” (CBC Radio)

-Her most recent show SPIN (starring the Bicycle as muse, musical instrument, and agent of social change) premiered in Toronto in 2011; it was nominated for a 2011 Canadian Folk Music Award, and will be touring internationally in 2012/13.
+Her highly acclaimed, multi-media show SPIN (starring the Bicycle as muse, musical instrument, and agent of social change) has toured extensively around Canada and the USA since it’s premiered in Toronto in 2011.

 “Part theatre, part musical gig, part spoken-word poetry and part documentary…whatever it is, it is brilliant.”
 (SPIN – Toronto Star)

 evalyn grew up running around at folk festivals, folk music running in her veins: her father David a member of the iconic Toronto folk ensemble The Friends of Fiddlers Green, and her mother Caroline a children’s music performer, author and folklorist.
-No surprise then that evalyn and her brother Richard (a member of Montreal’s Arcade Fire) have both emerged as innovative artists in their own right. evalyn’s material stands on the foundation of the traditional Celtic and American music she was brought up singing, but takes it in original and unexpected directions.
+No surprise then, that evalyn and her brother Richard (a member of Montreal’s Arcade Fire) have both emerged as innovative artists in their own right. evalyn’s material stands on the foundation of the traditional Celtic and American music she was brought up singing, but takes it in original and unexpected directions.
+She has been the recipient of the Colleen Peterson Songwriting Award, The Beth Ferguson Songwriter Award (Ottawa Folk Festival).
+Featured performance highlights include: The Vancouver Folk Festival; Queer Acts, Halifax; Edgy Women, Montreal; The Yukon Arts Centre; Hillside Festival, Guelph Ontario; Mayworks Festival of Working People and the Arts; Word on the Street, Toronto; The Lincoln Center Out of Doors Roots of American Music Festival,New York City; The Calgary International Spoken Word Festival; Home County Folk Festival, London, Ontario; The Ottawa Folk Festival; Toronto Pride; Harbourfront Centre,Toronto.
+She has performed extensively for political, environmental, LGBTQ, feminist and activist events, and been a featured artist at university and colleges campuses.

 ‘parry redefines folk music’ ~ The Daily News, Hailfax